 - I. Based upon our criteria and assessment of the peer-reviewed literature, and in accordance with the New York Insurance Law, bone density measurements and tests are covered in accordance with the criteria of the Federal Medicare program and the National Institutes of Health (NIH).
-Bone mineral density (BMD) testing using dualenergy x-ray absorptiometry (DEXA or DXA), quantitative computed tomography (QCT), single-energy x-ray absorptiometry (SEXA), bone density of the heel using ultrasound, or quantitative ultrasound (QUS) is considered medically appropriate for the following patients, when the results will influence treatment decisions: - A. All women aged 65 years and older, regardless of additional risk factors; - B. All men aged 70 years and older, regardless of additional risk factors; - C. Individuals previously diagnosed as having osteoporosis; - D. All post-menopausal women under age 65 years, who have one or more additional risk factors for osteoporotic fracture (please refer to description section for risk factors for osteoporosis in women) or who are at increased risk of osteoporosis, as determined by a formal clinical risk assessment tool (e.g., FRAX); - E. Men aged 50 to 70 years with clinical risk factors for osteoporotic fracture (please refer to description section for risk factors for osteoporosis in men); - F. Individuals on a prescribed drug regimen (e.g., anticonvulsants, aromatase inhibitors, cytotoxic drugs, Depo-Provera contraceptive injection, or hormone replacement therapy) posing a significant risk of osteoporosis; - G. Individuals receiving (or expecting to receive) long-term glucocorticoid therapy (e.g., glucocorticoids in a daily dose greater than or equal to 5 mg prednisone or equivalent for greater than or equal to three months);
+Bone mineral density (BMD) testing using dualenergy x-ray absorptiometry (DEXA or DXA), quantitative computed tomography (QCT), single-energy x-ray absorptiometry (SEXA), bone density of the heel using ultrasound, or quantitative ultrasound (QUS) is considered medically appropriate for the following patients, when the results will influence treatment decisions: - A. Women with ANY of the following indications: - 1.
+Aged 65 years and older, regardless of additional risk factors; - 2.
+Estrogen-deficient women at clinical risk for osteoporosis (please refer to description section for risk factors for osteoporosis in women); - 3.
+Post-menopausal women who have discontinued hormone replacement therapy within the past five (5) years; or - B. Post-menopausal women under age 65 years with EITHER of the following indications: - 1.
+Who have one or more additional risk factors for osteoporotic fracture (please refer to description section for risk factors for osteoporosis in women); or - 2. who are at increased risk of osteoporosis, as determined by a formal clinical risk assessment tool (e.g., FRAX); or - C. Men with ANY of the following indications: - 1.
+Men aged 50 to 70 years with clinical risk factors for osteoporotic fracture (please refer to description section for risk factors for osteoporosis in men); - 2. aged 70 years and older, regardless of additional risk factors; or - 3. diagnosed with prostate cancer who have received either surgical or medical androgen deprivation therapy; or

-Medical Policy: BONE DENSITOMETRY/ BONE DENSITY STUDIES Policy Number: 6.01.05 Page: 2 of 12
+Medical Policy: BONE DENSITOMETRY/ BONE DENSITY STUDIES Policy Number: 6.01.05 Page: 2 of 13